knuckleswtf/scribe/docs/migrating.md

-# Migrating
+# Migrating from mpociot/laravel-apidoc-generator to Scribe v1
-Note: This isn't meant to be an exhaustive guide to the changes in v4.
-Please see the changelog for more details (and full list of new features).
+There's quite a few changes in Scribe, and this guide aims to show you everything notable, as well as provide direct steps to migrate.
+Note that if you've customized your installation of mpociot/laravel-apidoc-generator heavily, you might want to copy your changes out and just start afresh, then manually merge your changes in.
+This guide should show you the key parts you need to change.

 ## Requirements
 - PHP version: 7.2+
-- Laravel/Lumen version: 5.7+
+- Laravel/Lumen version: 6+

+## Before you start
+- If you've modified your generated Markdown or Blad views, I recmmend you copy them out first.
+- Rename your old config file (for instance, from `apidoc.php` to `scribe.old.php`).
+Then install Scribe and publish the new config file via `php artisan vendor:publish --provider="Knuckles\Scribe\ScribeServiceProvider" --tag=scribe-config`.
+Then copy over any changes you've made in the old one and delete it when you're done.

 ## Configuration
-- Rename your old config file (for instance to `scribe.old.php`).
-Publish the new config file via `php artisan vendor:publish --provider="Knuckles\Scribe\ScribeServiceProvider" --tag=scribe-config`.
-Then copy over any changes you've made in the old one and delete it when you're done.

-- Remove the `output` key.
-Source files now go to `resources/docs/source` and generated docs go to either `public/docs/` or `resources/views/scribe`.

-- Make sure the `type` value is set appropriately.
-See [the docs](config.html#type).

-- Remove the `bindings` section.
-It has been superseded by the `@urlParam` annotation, which works similarly to the existing `@queryParam` annotation.
-See [the docs](documenting.html#specifying-request-parameters)

-- Remove the `response_calls.bindings` section.
-Use the `Example: ` feature of `@urlParam` to specify the value you want to be used in response calls.

-- Rename the `query` and `body` sections in `response_calls` section to `queryParams` and `bodyParams`

-- Remove the `apply.response_calls.headers`.
-Move any headers you had there to `apply.headers`
+Here are changes to look out for in `scribe.php`:

+### High impact
+- The `laravel.autoload` key is now `laravel.add_routes`, and is `true` by default.

+### Low impact
+- `logo` is now `false` by default, so no logo spot will be shown.
+Relative paths and URLs are now supported too.
+- We've added some new keys to the config file (`auth`, `info_text`).
+You might want to leverage them, so take a good look at what's available.

+## Class names
+It's a new package with a different name, so a few things have changed.
+This section is especially important if you've written any custom strategies or extended any of the provided classes.

+### High impact

 ## Assets
 - If you've published the vendor views, rename them (for instance to `route.old.blade.php`).
 Publish the new views via `php artisan vendor:publish --provider="Knuckles\Scribe\ScribeServiceProvider" --tag=scribe-views`.
 Compare the two views and reconcile your changes, then delete the old views.

-Some of the data being passed to the views (the `$route` object) has changed in either name or format, so things will likely break if you use old views.
-The major change here is the introduction of the `urlParameters` section and the collapsing of route `title`, `description`, `groupName`, `groupDescription`, and authentication status (`authenticated` into a `metadata` section.
+The major change here is the introduction of the `responseFields` section and the addition of `description` for `responses`.

 - The location of the source files for the generated docs has changed.
 Move any prepend/append files you've created from `public/docs/source` to the new location (`resources/docs/source`)